jerzyadamowski/aws4-express/README.md

 # aws4-express
 Middleware for validation AWS Signature V4.
-Implement this standard in your web app.
+Implement aws v4 in your web app.